ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 The informal algorithm in @sec:partition can be implemented as pseudocode like this:

-    partition(array, start, end, p) -> Int:
+    partition(arr, start, end, p) -> Int:
-        swap(array, start, p)              // Put the pivot at the start of the interval. pivot = array[start]               // Remember the pivot value, and low = start + 1; high = end        // initialise the lower and upper pointers. while low <= high:                 // Continue until the pointers pass each other. if array[low] < pivot:
+        swap(arr, start, p)              // Put the pivot at the start of the interval. pivot = arr[start]               // Remember the pivot value, and low = start + 1; high = end      // initialise the lower and upper pointers. while low <= high:               // Continue until the pointers pass each other. if arr[low] < pivot:
-                low += 1                   // Increase the lower pointer if its element is smaller than the pivot. else if array[high] > pivot:
+                low += 1                 // Increase the lower pointer if its element is smaller than the pivot. else if arr[high] > pivot:
                 high -= 1                // Decrease the upper pointer if its element is larger than the pivot.
             else:
-                swap(array, low, high)     // Otherwise, swap the elements, and low += 1                   // move both pointers towards each other. high -= 1
+                swap(arr, low, high)     // Otherwise, swap the elements, and low += 1                 // move both pointers towards each other. high -= 1
-        swap(array, start, high)           // Finally, swap the pivot into place, and return high                        // return the new position of the pivot.
+        swap(arr, start, high)           // Finally, swap the pivot into place, and return high                      // return the new position of the pivot.

 You might wonder why we swap the pivot with the value at the *upper* pointer, why not swapping with the lower pointer?